JuicyPasta/Claymore-No-Fee-Proxy/README.md

-# flakjacket
+# flakjacket ETH

 Removes Claymore's 1-2% mining fee using Stratum Proxy.
-Tested on Ubuntu 16.04 and Windows 10 with claymore 9.4.
+Tested on Ubuntu 16.04 and Windows 10 with claymore 9.6 with ETH.

 ## How it works?
 This proxy is placed between Claymore and Internet in order to catch mining fee packet and substituting the devfee address with your wallet address.
-The changes are done on the fly and do not require stoping or relaunching the mining software.
+The redirection are done on the fly and do not require stoping or relaunching the mining software.

 ## Setup